 All contracts made by the award recipients under the federal award must contain the provisions required under 2 C.F.R.
-Part 200, (Appendix II to Part 200-Contract Provisions for Non-Federal Entity Contracts Under Federal Awards), as adopted by the U.S. Department of Justice in 2 C.F.R. § 2800.101.
-Please see appendix F in the Award Owner's Manual for a full text of the contract provisions.
+Part 200, (Appendix II to Part 200-Contract Provisions for Non-Federal Entity Contracts Under Federal Awards).
+Please see appendices in the Award Owner's Manual for a full text of the contract provisions.